 And the “round” images might conceivably have been oval rather than circular.
 Ross himself definitely produced CDVs—cartes de visite, the most popular photographic format of the 1860s and 1870s—with oval portraits on them, just as many other photographers of the time did.
 Here’s a nice specimen of one of Ross’s oval CDV portraits, taken circa 1865-66:

-With the girl’s tousled hair and naturally positioned (but slightly blurry) hand, I’d say this comes as close in its aesthetics to a candid snapshot as any studio portraiture of the period which I’ve seen.
+With the child’s tousled hair and naturally positioned (but slightly blurry) hand, I’d say this comes as close in its aesthetics to a candid snapshot as any studio portraiture of the period which I’ve seen.
 The images making up A Boy Jumping Over a Large Stone may have looked somewhat similar to this.
 The author of the description we have offered them as evidence of the advanced state of instantaneous dry plate photography, so they can’t have been too abysmal, but Ross was willing to compromise on technical quality when he felt some major conceptual or artistic advance was at stake.
 In 1875, he stated: “to those who say that nothing should be done by photography except what can be done to perfection, I have only to reply that such an idea, if acted upon, would stop all progress, and, in the opinion of many, the art of photography in every shape would have to be abandoned.
 Besides, is the fond mother’s heart not to be gladdened by a true representation of her baby’s very pleasant although very evanescent smile, merely because the background may not be quite so speckless or spotless as it should be?”
 There was nothing more evanescent than a boy caught in mid-jump over a stone.

 If James Ross did in fact pioneer the practice of motion sequence photography, he would provide a unique personal link between it and the dawn of photography itself.
-Neither Henry-Désiré du Mont (probably born in 1821) nor Wordsworth Donisthorpe (born in 1847) had any substantial background in photography, while Louis Ducos du Hauron (born in 1837) got into it in his twenties and Eadweard Muybridge (born in 1830) took it up sometime in the 1860s.
+Neither Henri-Désiré du Mont (probably born in 1821) nor Wordsworth Donisthorpe (born in 1847) had any substantial background in photography, while Louis Ducos du Hauron (born in 1837) got into it in his twenties and Eadweard Muybridge (born in 1830) took it up sometime in the 1860s.
 By contrast, James Ross belonged solidly to the world’s first generation of professional photographers.
 Born in Old Machar, Aberdeenshire, around 1814, he initially received training as a painter, presumably during the 1830s, since he first appears in Edinburgh trade directories as a “portrait painter” in 1841/42, and then as a “portrait and landscape painter” in partnership with a wood engraver named Robert Bishop in 1844/45.
 But the introduction of the daguerreotype in 1839, and of the calotype in 1841, had thrown the universe of visual arts into flux right as Ross was launching his career, and he had quickly moved to adapt to the new technological landscape.
 As John Nicol wrote:

 Mr. Ross, who had the advantage of being trained as an artist, was one of the fortunate few who, having taken up the new art enthusiastically, soon adopted it as a profession, and he is one of the still fewer whose career as a professional photographer has been in every way an unqualified and unbroken success.
 Those who had a personal acquaintance with Mr. Ross have no difficulty in finding the cause of his great success both artistically and pecuniarily.
 He had a high appreciation of, and an intense love for, art; and in his daily work seemed ever striving after an ideal perfection.
 Instead of trying merely to satisfy the tastes of his numerous patrons, who, though drawn mainly from the more cultivated classes, were in many cases somewhat deficient in art culture, he, by his suavity of manner and genial bonhomie which so peculiarly characterised him, easily led them on to do, and let him do, that which generally resulted in work of artistic as well as technical excellence.